 The occurrence of inaccurate categorizations in grape drying processes predominantly arises when grapes were only partially dried, yet erroneously identified as fully dried grapes.
 The scenario of the minority instance arises when the grapes underwent complete dehydration, yet were erroneously classified as partially dried grapes.

 Historically, the categorization of dehydrated grape grades has been conducted by specialists.
 This study presents an alternative approach that utilizes a machine vision-based Artificial Neural Network (ANN) algorithm.
 The primary advantage of an artificial neural network (ANN) based system is a significant reduction in the burden of specialists.
 Nevertheless, there is a limitation in evaluating the quality of raisins due to the absence of grape moisture content analysis in the current model, which is an essential aspect in determining raisin quality.
 Subsequent improvements to the model will strive to address this constraint.

 The process is completed by the machine automatically turning off when the system recognizes that all grapes have completely dried out and become raisins (100% dry).
 Nevertheless, this setpoint has a disadvantage: it has the potential to cause certain samples to become excessively dry.
 To alleviate this issue, the setpoint should be established by considering the grapes that have fully dried out in the majority.
-Therefore, additional tests are required to observe and determine the most favorable value for the ultimate dehydration time under real-life circumstances.
-In addition, the primary objective of this experiment was to investigate the feasibility of employing a Raspberry Pi, a cost-effective microcontroller, for classification purposes, as opposed to the conventional utilization of personal computers (PCs) or laptops, which was prevalent in most research endeavors.
+Therefore, additional tests are required to observe and determine the most favorable value for the dehydration under real-life ultimate time circumstances.

+In addition, the primary objective of this experiment was to investigate the feasibility of employing а Raspberry Pi, а cost-effective microcontroller, for classification purposes, as opposed to the conventional utilization of personal computers (PCs) or laptops, which was prevalent in most research endeavors.
 The cost of a Raspberry Pi, when purchased with a camera module, was approximately \$100.
-Therefore, it was highly affordable to many small-scale manufacturing businesses.
-To compromise, the average accuracy of the model was at 78%.
+Therefore, it was highly affordable to many smallscale manufacturing businesses.
+To compromise, the average accuracy of the model was 78%.
 At this juncture, the acceptability of the situation could be acknowledged; yet, when examining the precision of class 1, it is observed to be merely 60%.
-Therefore, it is imperative to enhance the accuracy by using more grape attributes, such as the L\a\b\ color model.
+Therefore, it is imperative to enhance the accuracy by using more grape attributes, such as the Lab color model.
 In addition, the inclusion of additional data significantly contributes to the model's ability to attain favorable outcomes.
 Another aspect to consider is the potential for enhancing accuracy through the utilization of more sophisticated artificial neural network (ANN) methods, such as the deep neural network (DNN) algorithm.
-Moreover, deep neural networks (DNNs) have the capability to yield more accurate outcomes; nonetheless, they still encounter a challenge while processing large volumes of data.
+Moreover, deep neural networks (DNNs) can yield more accurate outcomes; nonetheless, they still encounter a challenge while processing large volumes of data.
 In subsequent research endeavors, the proposed model will evaluate the algorithm's performance in real-world scenarios, specifically involving the placement of intact grapes within the tray.
 The ultimate objective of the future work is to achieve a fully automated system.
-CONCLUSIONS In this research, a machine vision system was employed for monitoring dried grapes during the drying process.
-The ANN algorithm is applied to create the model for classifying grapes' class labels as completely dried and partially dried grapes.
-The model's input parameters include color (RGB color) and shape (roundness and shrinkage).
-The model's performance in classification shows a satisfactory result with an accuracy of 78%.
-When the system determines that all grapes are raisins, the AC power of the dehydration machine will automatically turn off.
-Then, the proposed system is aimed at reducing over-dried products and the workload of the operator.
-ACKNOWLEDGEMENTS This research was funded by King Mongkut's University of Technology North Bangkok.
-Contract no. KMUTNB-65-BASIC-32.
-CONFLICT OF INTEREST There is no conflict of interest in this study.